kompanie-dev/reagenz/DOCUMENTATION.md

 ```

 ## Store access
-Every component has access to the store via it's `store` property.
+Every component has access to the store via the `dependencies.store` property.
+If you only use selectors in the `render()` function and only dispatch actions using the Reagenz `dispatch()` function, you dont need to access the store directly at all.
 While every component has this property, it's fine to not use selectors and stores at all and create a dumb component.
 It's also possible to use standard Web Components as dumb components and manage the store selectors and actions in a parent Reagenz component.
 Keep in mind that you need to inject a store if you want to use selectors or dispatch actions in your component.
+Reagenz will throw an error if you try to dispatch an action without injecting a store.

 ```js
 import { Component } from "@kompanie/reagenz";